anilmainali/wilsonmar.github.io/_posts/2016-03-01-javascript-in-loadrunner.md

 {% include _toc.html %}

-JavaScript is popular.
+JavaScript is popular now.

-Although still capable, LoadRunner's days as a Windows desktop program.

-Attention has been moving to the cloud.

-There are several ways HP has embraced JavaScript:
+This is one of a series on how LoadRunner has embraced JavaScript:

-1. <a href="#TruClient">TruClient makes use of JavaScript</a>.
+1. <a href="#TruClient">Create TruClient script with JavaScript</a>.

-2. <a href="#LRCJS">Call JavaScript from within a LoadRunner C-language script</a>.
+2. <a href="#LRCJS">Call JavaScript within a LoadRunner C-language script</a>.

-3. <a href="#LRJS">Scripting in JavaScript</a> (instead of C or Java).
+3. <a href="#LRJS">Scripting in JavaScript language</a> (instead of C or Java).

 Here are examples of each.

 <a name="TruClient"></a>

-## TruClient makes use of JavaScript
+## Create TruClient scripts with JavaScript

-Download Zip of the <strong>UISamples</strong> folder at:
+Download Zip of the <strong>UISamples</strong> TruClient script repository at:

    <a target="_blank" href="https://github.com/TruClient/UISamples">
    https://github.com/TruClient/UISamples</a>